 In 2011-2012, EdPowerment refurbished the original building, upgraded the outdoor patio to serve as additional classroom space, and funded a more sanitary toilet space.
 More importantly, EdPowerment financed a successful Water Well, critical for the Center’s growth.

 From 2012 - 2015, funding from another US based non-profit, Go Campaign, for two classroom buildings, and a $53,000 Rotary Global Grant catapulted KIWOCE’s capacity.
 EdPowerment remained the engine behind its operations, staffing and educational schemes.

 TODAY, KIWOCE/Kilimahewa is a full-service, community-based educational center.
-EdPowerment’s three key concentrations – core academics, employability skills and personal development – all have a place at this officially registered “Open School.”
-Within Tanzania, these schools can be called “Second Chance” schools.
+EdPowerment’s three key concentrations – core academics, employability skills and personal development – mark this Tanzanian NGO's “Open School.”
+Within Tanzania, these schools are sometimes called “Second Chance” schools.
 The truth is that KIWOCE is often the only chance school.
-At Kilimahewa, EdPowerment teams up with its teachers and staff to activate critical thinking, nurture positive behaviors and build the foundations that turn this second or only chance into productive futures.
+At Kilimahewa, teachers and staff work to activate critical thinking, nurture positive behaviors and build the foundations that turn this second or only chance into productive futures.